 5.9.
-Early Returners, Short Durations and Interruptions of Mobility Periods
+Early Returns, Short Durations and Interruptions of Mobility Periods

-Early Return
+Early Returns

-If a mobility participant returns earlier but the mobility meets the minimum duration requirement, the HEI can process this change in Mobility Tool+ without reporting to the UK NA.
+If a mobility participant returns early but the mobility meets the minimum duration requirement, the HEI processes this change in the MT+ without reporting to the UK NA.
 The Erasmus+ financial grant can cover only the actual period spent abroad and any overpayment must be returned to the project, either by requesting the difference from the mobility participant or by using the Organisational Support budget.